Uniminutoarduino/DSCBlocksV2/README.md

 Any change in the code (generator or blocks) must be reconfigurated in Blockly.
 To do this, save the file and click in Python Script Build.py (src\controllyv2\BlocklyOPt\build.py).
 You must have a internet connection and Python version 2.7 or higher.

 Don't forget in order to compile Blockly, the closure library folder, see the following link: https://developers.google.com/blockly/guides/modify/web/closure

+##Examples

+Some examples can be found in the folder (Examples), for example:

+1. Turn on LED
+2. RTOS (OSA)
+3. ReadPin
+4. ADC

+The examples are in .xml file.
+Open the application and load them with the button (upload).

 ## Learning Materials